single-spider/GUI-Based-Benchmarker-for-LLM-Performance-as-PII-Redactor-/README.md

 3.  **Manage Data:**
     -   **Generate Data:** Go to the "Generate Synthetic Data" tab, choose a generator model, specify a language, select the PII types you want, and click "Generate".
 You can even define new, custom PII types.
     -   **Upload Data:** Alternatively, go to the "Upload Gold Data" tab to upload your own JSON evaluation files.
 The required format is a dictionary where each key is a sample ID and the value is an object containing `text`, `tokens`, and `labels`.
+    -   **Manage Cache:** The "Manage Data Cache" tab allows you to see all loaded/generated data and download the synthetic datasets you created.

 4.  **Run the Pipeline:**
     -   Click **"▶️ Run Level 1"** to start the PII detection evaluation.